Rhea-OS/expressions/expression-js/README.md

 ```

 > [!important] In order for an integrated build such as above to be successful, the directory structure of the source
 > code must be taken into account.
-As this library is technically
+As this library is
 > a [Cargo workspace](https://doc.rust-lang.org/book/ch14-03-cargo-workspaces.html) member, it depends on the base
 > expression engine through a relative path.
 If either of these packages are moved relative to each-other, the build may
 > fail.